lucyjanetetlow/cdcssg.github.io/start_here/support.md

 ## Annual Family Weekend

-The other main place to get information is at our annual [Family Weekends](/familyweekends/index.html).
+The other main place to get information is at our annual [Family Weekends](/family-weekends/index.html).
 Once a year, we organise a weekend-long get-together for parents and children, where you can make friends, get advice, and learn more about how best to help your child.

 It can be hard to get the courage to come along the first time, but we promise it's worth it!

-Now, have a look round the rest of the site if you like, and please come and say hello on [Facebook](https://www.facebook.com/groups/cdcssguk/)!
+When you're ready, have a look round the rest of the site, and please come and say hello on [Facebook](https://www.facebook.com/groups/cdcssguk/)!
 We're looking forward to meeting you!